yanivyacoby/yanivyacoby.github.io/_pages/teaching.md

 ### Research Mentorship

+I serve as a **research mentor** for
+* Master's students in AC297r, the "Capstone Project Course" (Fall 2022)
-I serve as a research mentor for PhD, Master's and undergraduate students continuing their research after completing [AM207](https://onefishy.github.io/am207/), "Stochastic Methods for Data Analysis -- Inference and Optimization" (Fall 2019 - Spring 2022).
+* PhD, Master's and undergraduate students continuing their research after completing [AM207](https://onefishy.github.io/am207/), "Stochastic Methods for Data Analysis -- Inference and Optimization" (Fall 2019 - Spring 2022)

 <br/>

 ### Community Building & Outreach

-I created and organized a workshop for first-year PhD students at Harvard SEAS, called [How to make the most out of your PhD: a guide from current to incoming students](https://yanivyacoby.github.io/a-guide-to-your-phd/guide.html) (Fall 2020).
+I **created and organized** a workshop for first-year PhD students at Harvard SEAS, called [How to make the most out of your PhD: a guide from current to incoming students](https://yanivyacoby.github.io/a-guide-to-your-phd/guide.html) (Fall 2020).
 The workshop is about managing the multi-faceted (and often undiscussed) challenges of being a PhD student.

-I'm a co-leader and member of [InTouch](https://intouch.seas.harvard.edu/) (Spring 2021 - present), a peer-to-peer support network for grad students.
+I'm a **co-leader** of and **peer mentor** in [InTouch](https://intouch.seas.harvard.edu/) (Spring 2021 - present), a peer-to-peer support network for grad students.

 Lastly, I was a mentor for the Women in Data Science (WiDS) Cambridge datathon workshop (2019-2020).